Ruidoso vacation rentals

 The best time to stay in a vacation rental in Ruidoso

 With more than 300 days of sunshine per year, sun protection is a must in Ruidoso, even as the skiers and boarders head to the slopes for another action-packed winter season.
 Springtime brings pleasant temperatures and the start of the new year’s floral displays.
 If you’re not here for the powder, staying in Ruidoso cabins is recommended in the summer, with late July’s Ruidoso Art Festival gathering over 100 artists and their work, from acrylics to glass.
 When the temperatures start to rise, locals and visitors alike hitch a sunset gondola ride to the summit of Sierra Blanca to look out over Lincoln National Forest.
 If you’re looking for a way to cool off, make your way to Grindstone Lake for a stint at Wibit Water Park — catch the inflatable fun from Memorial Day through Labor Day.

-What are the top things to do in Ruidoso?
+Top things to do in Ruidoso

 Hondo Iris Farm and Gallery

 A half hour drive from town lies Hondo Iris Farm and Gallery, home to a hummingbird porch, a picnic area, and an explosion of color throughout the month of May.
 Hundreds of iris varieties create a patchwork of vibrant flora in the gardens, carefully tended by New Mexico artist Alice Warder Seely.

 Located on the slopes of the Sierra Blanca Mountains, Ski Apache is a popular ski and snowboard resort with a variety of terrain for all levels.
 Having opened its doors — or slopes — in 1963, this Mescalero Apache Tribe-owned and run operation also has plenty to entice the adventurous once the snow has melted, with one of the longest ziplines in the world.